We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 4. Land transactions and due diligence

-Investors and developers purchasing land in areas where there has been past coal mining activity often commission a coal mining risk assessment to determine potential liabilities before finalising transactions.
+Investors and developers purchasing land in areas where there has been mining under the Coal Authority often commission a coal mining risk assessment to determine potential liabilities before finalising transactions.

 Risks posed by former mining activities

-Historic coal mining operations pose several risks that must be assessed before land development.
+Historic mining operations pose several risks that must be assessed before land development.
 Key risks include:

 1. Ground subsidence

 Underground shallow coal workings can collapse over time, causing surface subsidence that may damage buildings, roads, and other infrastructure.
-A thorough site investigation identifies areas at risk and suggests mitigation strategies.
+A thorough site investigation and coal mining risk assessment report will identify shallow coal seams, highlight areas at risk and suggests mitigation strategies.

 2. Mine shaft hazards